Stonelinks/stonelinks.org/content/luke/index.md

 <br>
 <br>

-I'm Lucas Doyle, an engineer, programmer and roboticist from Gilford, NH.
-I'm a recent computer and systems engineering graduate from the class of 2012 at the Rensselaer Polytechnic Institute, and I'm currently looking for my dream job in Boston, MA!
+Hi!
+I'm Lucas Doyle.
+I'm an engineer, programmer and roboticist from Gilford, NH.
+I'm a recent computer and systems engineering graduate from Rensselaer Polytechnic Institute and I currently work in Tokyo, Japan at an awesome robotics startup called [MUJIN](http://mujin.co.jp)!

 <br>